 This look at the Jeep prototypes developed by Willys-Overland engineers between 1949 and 1953, leading up to the CJ-3B, M38A1 and CJ-5 models, incorporates information from research by Jim Allen, Bill Munro, Ron Szymanski, Todd Paisley, Bill Norris and Bob Westerman.
 The drawings are by Motonobu Sato, and are courtesy of J4 magazine.
-(Note: See a complete set of the drawings in a new window for easier comparison, 85K GIF.)
+(Note: See a complete set of the drawings for easier comparison, 85K GIF.)

 Because many of these prototypes were being developed simultaneously, the timeline can be confusing.
 To help clarify the order in which they appeared, see the chronological list of significant dates in the Jeep Prototypes Timeline 1948-53.